-There are moments in every believer’s journey when God’s instruction feels uncomfortable, illogical, or even dangerous.
-You sense His leading, yet your mind screams, “This doesn’t make sense.”
-Obedience feels risky.
+Introduction: There are moments in every believer’s journey when God’s instruction feels uncomfortable, illogical, or even risky.
+You sense His leading, yet your mind keeps saying, “This doesn’t make sense.”
+Obedience feels dangerous.
 Waiting feels safer.
-Logic feels louder than faith.
+Logic sounds louder than faith.

-If you have ever delayed obeying God because you were afraid of losing control, resources, relationships, or reputation—this message is for you.
+If you have ever delayed obeying God because you were afraid of losing control, resources, relationships, comfort, or reputation, this message is for you.

 Why Obedience Often Feels Risky